Realitech/realitech_website/content/blog/2016/MicroservicesMonitoringWithElastic5.md

 # Micro Service Monitoring with Elastic 5

+An essential part of microservice deployment, management and scaling is a good monitoring strategy.
+Our first tool of choice is to use Elastic Search, Logging and their Kibana dashboards.

+In this page we cover the setup and configuration for

-* Log shipping and monitoring
+* Log file shipping and monitoring
 * Detailed monitoring with Beats

 ## Log Shipping and Monitoring
 * Logstash and Filebeats